dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 Jarl laughed.
 "You may have destroyed the steading, but that's nothing like the mountain of Snure.
 And even if you did defeat him, you'd have to deal with the priestess," he said.

 The team of heroes looked at each other, confused.
-"Ah yes, Ecvaldra…," Silvius said.
+"Ah yes, Ecvaldra…" Silvius said.

 Jarl narrowed his eyes.
 "See, don't play games with me.
 You know the priestess, and you'd have to defeat her along with the rest of the Drow.
 So I can't let you go.
 The chance is too great.
 I need to stop you here," he said.

 The word "Drow" struck Silvius, and all went silent except for that word ringing in his ears as his skin crawled and bristled.

 "No, you won't be stopping us here because..."
 Silvius said, pointing at Jarl.
 "You know we'll take care of you first.
-Or at least you do now…," he said, his voice dripping with anger.
+Or at least you do now…," his voice dripping with anger.

 Oscorn, shocked, reached his arm across Silvius to stop him and calmly said to Jarl, "We are not here to end your people or cause you harm.
 We only intend to stop the war.
 There must be a way we can find some common ground for life and peace."